Memberships

 Tack Up Horse Unassisted

-Final Pre-Mount Check Minor Assistance
+Final Pre-Mount Check Minimal Assistance

 Mount Unassisted